sabligeri/DailyEase/README.md

     docker-compose up --build
     ```

-3. Set environment variables for your database and API keys in the `.env` file:
+3. Set environment variables for your database and API keys in the `application.properties` file:
     ```env
     DB_NAME=yourdbname
     DB_USERNAME=yourdbuser